 In February 2016, the FASB issued ASU 2016-02, Leases ("Topic 842"), which amends existing guidance to require lessees to recognize assets and liabilities on the balance sheet for the rights and obligations created by long-term leases and to disclose additional quantitative and qualitative information about leasing arrangements.
 Topic 842 also provides clarifications surrounding the presentation of the effects of leases in the income statement and statement of cash flows.
 This guidance will be effective for the Company on January 1, 2019.
-The Company is currently evaluating this guidance and the impact it will have on its consolidated financial statements and related disclosures.
+The Company is currently evaluating key policy elections and considerations prompted by the standard and will draft an internal policy to address the new standard requirements.
+The Company has developed a project plan to implement Topic 842.
+The Company is in the process of preparing the complete portfolio of active leases, including embedded leases.
+The Company is in process of evaluating the impact of the new lease accounting guidance on its consolidated financial statements and related disclosures.

 In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows (Topic 230): Classification of certain cash receipts and cash payments ("Topic 230").
 Topic 230 addresses the following eight specific cash flow issues: Debt prepayment or debt extinguishment costs; settlement of zero-coupon debt instruments or other debt instruments with coupon interest rates that are insignificant in relation to the effective interest rate of the borrowing; contingent consideration payments made after a business combination; proceeds from the settlement of insurance claims; proceeds from the settlement of corporate-owned life insurance policies (including bank-owned life insurance policies); distributions received from equity method investees; beneficial interests in securitization transactions; and separately identifiable cash flows and application of the predominance principle.
 The Company adopted Topic 230 on January 1, 2018.
-Adoption of this guidance did not have a material impact on the Company's consolidated financial statements.
+Adoption of this guidance did not have an impact on the Company's consolidated financial statements.